 With courtesy from https://clearyourhead.scot/

-Daily life has certainly changed for all of us with the ongoing coronavirus pandemic and at times it may feel worrying, lonely and uncertain thinking about the future.
+Daily life has certainly changed for all of us with post the coronavirus pandemic and at times it may feel worrying, lonely and uncertain thinking about the future.
 The stronger one feels mentally, the more one will feel in control.
 Do have a look at this handy guide from The Scottish Association for Mental Health.
 Experiencing less stress in just 60 seconds, that is something we could all benefit from.

 Making time to relax and have fun is important to help beat stress.
 Creative Scotland has a wonderful list of events that you can watch, listen to or join in with virtually.
 Whether it’s taking part in an art class or listening to chamber orchestra music, or catching up on what’s on at the cinema, there is something here for everyone.
 Otherwise you could perhaps try a bit of gardening, DIY or even a simple card game.